 We all met again at our primary study site in Upstart Bay to sample the environment and turtles for the Rivers to Reef to Turtles Project (RRT).
-This marks the twelfth field trip of the project and the fifth sampling event at Upstart Bay to detect differences between pre- and post- wet seasons.
+This marks the fourteenth field trip of the project and the sixth sampling event at Upstart Bay to detect differences between pre- and post- wet seasons.

-The first step in the RRT project is to characterise and quantify the environmental (water, sediment and seagrass) and bioaccumulated contaminant exposure of green turtle populations in the study sites.
-As we continue to analyse data collected from previous year's one and two, we begin our third and final year of sampling.
+The first step in the RRT project is to characterise and quantify the environmental (water, sediment and seagrass) and bioaccumulated contaminant exposure of green turtle populations in the study sites - Upstart Bay representative of (agriculture and legacy mining), Cleveland Bay (urban and industrial), Howick Group of Islands (control site).
+As we continue to analyse data collected from previous year's one and two, we end our third and final year of sampling in Upstart Bay.
 Over the life of the project, the data will be used to determine if environmental pollutants exist and if so, whether exposure can be correlated to turtle health at both the individual and population level.
-This knowledge will help us understand whether exposure to coastal pollutants may be adversely affecting coastal green turtle populations of the Great Barrier Reef (GBR).
+This knowledge will help us to understand if and how pollutants are adversely affecting coastal green turtle populations of the Great Barrier Reef (GBR).